 Living near populated areas allows coyotes to increase their chances of survival.
 Coyotes adjust their daily living conditions in different seasons to survive.

-Coyotes will search for hay, fruits, and vegetables during summer as farmers harvest their crops.
+During summer, coyotes will search for hay, fruits, and vegetables as farmers harvest their crops.
 These animals adjust their dietary needs depending on what is available around them.
 This adaptive trait is what keeps them alive and surviving.

-Coyotes will often hunt for larger animals such as deer and rest in covered dens and shelters during winter.
+During winter, coyotes will often hunt for larger animals such as deer and rest in covered dens and shelters.
 During winter, juvenile coyotes will start to look for their territories and mates.
-Due to being adaptable animals, survival is fairly consistent in the different seasons these animals face.
+Due to being adaptable animals, survival is relatively consistent in the different seasons these animals face.
 As seasons change, coyotes adapt to survive another day and another season.

 Coyotes’ Adaptive Behavior and Strategies

 Campaigns to eradicate the presence of coyotes have been going on for decades.
 Exterminating these animals began in the 1930s, specifically from the West.
-As people saw coyotes as threats to their homes, crops, livestock, and pets, coyotes were branded as enemies of the community.
+As people saw coyotes as threats to their homes, crops, livestock, and pets, coyotes were branded as community enemies.

 Over 6.5 million coyotes have either died from shooting or poisoning.
 Despite all of these imminent dangers and pressure on the survival of coyotes, these animals develop adaptive behaviors to fight back against these kinds of pressure.